carlhuu/CornellGuessr/README.md

 # What if there was GeoGuessr but only for Cornell

 CornellGuessr is a location-guessing game inspired by GeoGuessr, but exclusively featuring locations from Cornell University.
+Made with [Gordon Mei](https://github.com/gordonm0253)

 ## How to play